 After completing an interest inventory, you will receive a report.
 Go over it with the professional who administered it.
-He or she will help you understand your results which should also include a list of occupations that may be suitable for someone who shares your interests.
+They will help you understand your results which should also include a list of occupations that may be suitable for someone who shares your interests.

 The Self-Directed Search (SDS), published by PAR (Psychological Assessment Resources, Inc.), is available online for a small fee.
 You will receive a printable report containing a list of occupations that most closely match your interests.

-The O*Net Interest Profiler is a free assessment that is one of several tools that are part of O*Net Online, a project sponsored by the Employment and Training Administration of the U.S. Department of Labor.
-There are a few versions of the Interest Profiler including a short-form web-based version, a mobile one, and a pen and pencil form that can be printed out at home.
+The O*Net Interest Profiler is a free assessment and one of several tools that are part of O*Net Online, a project sponsored by the Employment and Training Administration of the U.S. Department of Labor.
+There are a few versions of the Interest Profiler including a short-form web-based version, a mobile one, and a pen-and-pencil form that can be printed out at home.

-Career Cruising is an assessment tool that many public libraries offers to their patrons for free.
-It generates a list of occupations after a user answers questions about his or her interests.
-One can then explore those careers from within the Career Cruising database.
-Check with the reference staff at your local library to see if it subscribes to this resource.
+Career Cruising is an assessment tool that many public libraries offer to their visitors for free.
+It generates a list of occupations after users answer questions about their interests.
+You can then explore those careers from within the Career Cruising database.
+Check with the reference staff at your local library to see if it offers this resource.